 - on-ground and covered, either on:

 - concrete or bitumen (no cracks)

 - a barrier that cannot be penetrated by fire ants (e.g. 200 micron unperforated plastic sheeting)

 - compacted ground (other than sand) that has been treated with an appropriate chemical product before storage.

 If stored on the ground, chemical treatment must be applied around the perimeter of the on-ground storage area.
-This should be done by applying a 30cm-wide strip of insecticide containing 80g/L bifenthrin.
+This should be done by applying a 30cm-wide strip of insecticide containing bifenthrin.
+Check the APVMA permit to ensure you use the correct amount and concentration.
 Keep the treated area free of material that could form an untreated 'bridge' to the potted plants.

 Keeping a record